Wooden Chairs on a beach

 • Any pension payments (from work for which you paid Social Security taxes) do not count against your Social Security income limits.

-• Delaying Social Security benefits also may increase your payments when you decide to start receiving your Social Security benefits.
+• Delaying Social Security benefits beyond your full Social Security retirement age may also increase your payments when you decide to start receiving your Social Security benefits.

 Medicare

-Funded through your personal payroll deductions, you will have access to Medicare after age 65; it covers basic medical services but no long-term care expenses.
-Basic information on Medicare options can be found at medicare.gov.
+Funded through your personal payroll deductions, you will have access to Medicare beginning at age 65; it covers basic medical services but no long-term care expenses.
+Basic information on Medicare options can be found at medicare.gov or by calling 1-800-MEDICARE (1-800-633-4227).

-Medicare offers Part A and Part B plans, and private insurers take up the slack – for a fee – with Part C and Part D plans.
+Medicare offers Part A and Part B plans, and private insurers take up the slack – for a fee – with supplemental plans generally referred to as a Medicare supplement or Medigap plans.

 Here is a simple summary of what the plans cover.